cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 * Reduced layers of abstraction making storage primitives easier to understand
 * Atomic commitments for SC
-* Redesign of storage types and interfaces will allow for greater experimentation such as different physical storage backends and different committment schemes for different application modules
+* Redesign of storage types and interfaces will allow for greater experimentation such as different physical storage backends and different commitment schemes for different application modules

 ### Negative